 On their way to Oregon, a small group of pioneers are crossing the American frontier.
 They are being led by Stephen Meek (Bruce Greenwood), a mountain man who claims to know a shortcut.
 Needless to say, the shortcut seems longer than the set route would have been, and our group of pioneers become lost.
 They wander, and wander, and wander.
 Water supplies are running low, while tempers and fears are rising.

-As they keep going and going, hoping to make the Columbia River, the party comes across a wandering native (Rod Rondeux, billed as the Indian).
-While Meek would rather just kill the Indian, Salomon and Thomas believe he might know where there is water, so they keep him alive.
+As they keep going and going, hoping to make the Columbia River, the party comes across a wandering native (Rod Rondeux), billed as the Indian.
+While Meek would rather just kill the Indian, Solomon and Thomas believe he might know where there is water, so they keep him alive.
 Soon, the party starts following the Indian, but whether they are following him to get water or following him into their destruction we do not know.

 As I think on Meek's Cutoff, I think both the positive and negative aspects of the film come from Kelly Reichardt's pacing.
 On the one hand, she captures the monotony of the pioneer experience as they made their way across the American frontier to the Pacific.
 On the other hand, said monotony soon starts dragging the film to where you wonder when anything will happen.

 Does it matter why they were going to Oregon?
 Does it matter how they managed to get mixed up with Meek?
 Do they as individuals actually matter?
 My sense is that the answer is no. The point of watching stories such as Meek's Cutoff is to gain an emotional involvement with the characters on the screen.
 For most of the movie, we weren't even sure how they all connected with each other.
-We never got a firm answer as to whether Meek was deliverately leading them into disaster, was sincerely but wrong or was just an idiot.
+We never got a firm answer as to whether Meek was deliberately leading them into disaster, was sincerely but wrong or was just an idiot.

 Jon Raymond's script never appears interested in answering any of these questions or trying to figure the motivations of any of the characters, from Emily to Meek to the Indian.
 We're always presented with situations but never get a definitive resolution to them.
 For example, the Indian leaves marks on rocks along the way.
-Is this a way to signal to his nation where they are headed (as Millie fears) or just a way to express his religion as Solomon believes.
+Is this a way to signal to his nation where they are headed as Millie fears, or just a way to express his religion as Solomon believes.

 Given the fact that Meek's Cutoff is an hour and forty-four minutes, one gets the sense that it is truly far longer because again, so little appears to actually happen to any of them save the journey.

 I get the sense that Meek's Cutoff will try many viewer's patience.
 First, the film is intolerably slow.
 Second, we don't get to know any of the characters or their motives particularly well.
 Third, the film is intolerably slow.
-Fourth, Meek's Cutoff really doesn't have a beginning or an end: we jump in when the group is already lost, and we just end the film with the Indian walking away--so we don't know whatever happened to any of them.
-That it is based on history does not absolve the film from either lacking in catharis or from being intolerably slow.
+Fourth, Meek's Cutoff really doesn't have a beginning or an end: we jump in when the group is already lost, and we just end the film with the Indian walking away, so we don't know whatever happened to any of them.
+That it is based on history does not absolve the film from either lacking in catharsis or from being intolerably slow.